dracula/tmux/README.md

 # tmux-dracula
-Color scheme for tmux inspired by the popular Dracula theme
+Color scheme for tmux inspired by the popular dracula theme
-For official Dracula theme on other platforms check out https://draculatheme.com/
+For dracula theme on other platforms check out the <a href="https://draculatheme.com/">official dracula theme</a>

 ## Features
 Day, date, time, timezone